Go to contents

 Preheat the static oven to 90˚C.

-Prepare 3 baking trays with baking paper.
+Prepare 3 baking sheets with baking paper.

 4